sydlou8/Capstone1---Accounting-Ledger/README.md

 This basically filters the Transactions to only show those that are Payments (negative)
 ### Exception Handling
 I used the try/catch statement to handle any File Exceptions and if something wasn't a correct data type.
+### LocalDateTime
+This was used to log the current time and date of the transaction.
+Will be used in later Reports.
 ## Transaction Class
 ### Private Variables
 ```java